vyomasystems-lab/challenges-amruthavp/README_level3_shift_reg.md

 ![image](https://user-images.githubusercontent.com/46755232/182200758-f276857e-95d4-4674-9e67-e5b10fa3d1a5.png)

 ## Verification Environment
-The test drives inputs to the Design Under Test (adder module here) which takes in 4 data inputs *D*, clock input and 2 select inputs *S* and gives 4-bit shifted output
+The test drives inputs to the Design Under Test which takes in 4 data inputs *D*, clock input and 2 select inputs *S* and gives 4-bit shifted output

 The values are assigned to the input port using